Kokeshi: Art and Nature

 Wisteria (fuji) Symbolism

 Known as fuji, wisteria has been cherished in Japan for centuries.
-Wisteria flowers appear in literature, such as the Manyoshu collection, art, Sosaku Kokeshi, and theater productions like Fuji Musume.
+Wisteria flowers appear in literature, such as the Manyoshu collection, art, Sosaku Kokeshi, and theater productions, like Fuji Musume.
 The oldest fabric in Japan was made using the fibers of wisteria vines, known as Fuji-fu (wisteria cloth), and it is still made today.
 This fabric was designated a tangible cultural property in 1991.
-The portrayal of wisteria on wedding kimonos and Kokeshi dolls is believed to have romantic connotations.
+The portrayal of Wisteria on wedding kimonos and Kokeshi dolls is believed to have romantic connotations.
 Wisteria has many meanings and symbolism in Japanese culture, including:

-• Longevity: Wisteria can live for up to 100 years or more and is sometimes associated with immortality, as the sword “fuji” sounds similar to “fushi”, meaning eternal life
+• Longevity: Wisteria can live for up to 100 years or more and is sometimes associated with immortality, as the sword “fuji” sounds similar to “Fushi”, meaning eternal life

 • Youth: Wisteria symbolizes youth and represents the transience of life, as its flowers bloom for a short time each year.

-• Humility and reflection: In shin buddhism, wisteria symbolizes humility and reflection.
+• Humility and reflection: In shin Buddhism, Wisteria symbolizes humility and reflection.

-• Releasing burdens: Wisteria symbolize the act of releasing burdens.
+• Releasing burdens: Symbolizes releasing burdens.

-Wheat (komugi) Symbolism
+Wheat (Komugi) Symbolism

 The “Spirit of Wheat” has been artistically incorporated by numerous Kokeshi artists since it was first focused upon at the Wheat Festival in Korobe Gorge, Japan.
-It became a central motif of Kokeshi dolls.
+It became a central motif of Kokeshi.
 Many dolls show painted representations of wheat, and also use a burning technique called Shou sugi ban, which creates the three-dimensional qualities of the form and garment being illustrated.
 Wheat has multiple symbolic meanings in Japanese culture, including:

-• Plentifulness: The demand for wheat increased as it because a key ingredient for Zen monks and Buddhist temples who used it to make noodles and steamed buns.
+• Plentifulness: The demand for Wheat increased as it because a key ingredient for Zen monks and Buddhist temples who used it to make noodles and steamed buns.

-• Symbolic throughout art: Beyond Kokeshi artists, wheat is popular with sumi-e artists and seen throughout all forms of art.
-Painting three wheat spikelets symbolize peace and a good harvest (food and money).
+• Symbolic throughout art: Beyond Kokeshi artists, wheat is popular with sumi-e artists, and seen throughout all forms of art.
+Painting three Wheat spikelets symbolize peace and a good harvest (food and money).

-• Celebration of Japanese mythology: The sun goddess Amaterasu-Omikami was said to cultivate wheat and watches over farmers who cultivate wheat and rice.
+• Celebration of Japanese mythology: The sun goddess Amaterasu-Omikami was said to cultivate Wheat and watches over farmers who cultivate wheat and rice.

 • Cyclical nature of growth: Wheat symbolized the Buddhist concept of “samsara”—the continuous cycle of rebirth and existence based on one’s karma.
 It parallels the cyclical nature of growth in life and death.